Perturbation expansions and error bounds for the truncated singular value decomposition: Error bounds for the -TSVD

-for some universal constant $1 + 1/\sqrt{2} \leq c \leq 4(1+\sqrt{2})$. \end{theorem} The proof of Theorem~\ref{THEO:RANKOP} is given in Appendix~\ref{apdx:rankop}.
-It is noticeable that the first three terms on the RHS of (\ref{equ:rankop}) are uniquely given by the singular subspace decomposition of $\bm X$.
+\end{theorem} The proof of Theorem~\ref{THEO:RANKOP} is given in Appendix~\ref{apdx:rankop}.
+It is noticeable that the first three terms on the RHS of (\ref{equ:rankop}) are uniquely given by the rank-$r$ singular subspace decomposition of $\bm X$.
 On the contrary, the LHS may not be unique (e.g., when $\tilde{\sigma}_r = \tilde{\sigma}_{r+1}$) and hence, so does the residual $\bm R_{\bm X}(\bm \Delta)$.
 However, it is interesting to note that the theorem makes no assumption on the norm of $\bm \Delta$, as well as the choice of the r-TSVD of $\bm X + \bm \Delta$.
 The bound on the residual (or the remainder) in Theorem~\ref{THEO:RANKOP} is similar to the Lagrange error bound in univariate first-order Taylor series.
-It asserts that the approximation error can grow no faster than quadratic rate in terms of $\norm{\bm \Delta}_F$.
-Furthermore, the bound only depends on the $\sigma_r$ and $\norm{\bm \Delta}_F$, as one can expect from the second-order perturbation expansion of the $r$-TSVD in the previous section. \begin{remark} We conjecture but are unable to prove that the lower bound on $c$ is tight, i.e., $c = 1 + 1/\sqrt{2}$.
-Partial result in this direction regarding $\bm \Delta$ of certain structure is also given in the proof of Theorem~\ref{THEO:RANKOP}. \end{remark} \begin{remark} While we provided the first-order perturbation expansion of the $r$-TSVD about an arbitrary matrix $\bm X$ with $\sigma_r > \sigma_{r+1} \geq 0$, extending Theorem~\ref{THEO:RANKOP} to that case remains to be one of our future research directions due to the difficulty of bounding the double summation in (\ref{equ:1st}). \end{remark} \begin{theorem} (Extension of Theorem~\ref{THEO:RANKOP}) The norm of the residual term in Theorem~\ref{THEO:RANKOP} can be bounded more tightly by
+It not only asserts that the approximation error can grow no faster than a quadratic rate but also determines the constant attached to $\norm{\bm \Delta}_F^2$.
+Furthermore, the bound depends only on the $\sigma_r$ and $\norm{\bm \Delta}_F$, as one may expect from the second-order perturbation expansion of the $r$-TSVD in Theorem~\ref{THEO:2ND}. \begin{remark} We conjecture but are unable to prove that the lower bound on $c$ is tight, i.e., $c = 1 + 1/\sqrt{2}$.
+Partial result in this direction regarding $\bm \Delta$ of certain structure is also given in the proof of Theorem~\ref{THEO:RANKOP}.
+In our numerical experiment, we ran multiple optimization procedures to maximize the quantity $\sigma_r \norm{\bm R_{\bm X}(\bm \Delta)}_F / \norm{\bm \Delta}_F^2$ with respect to $\bm \Delta$ and obtained the same constant $1 + 1/\sqrt{2}$. \end{remark}

+The bound in (\ref{equ:boundR_2}) suggests an interesting behavior of the residual $\bm R_{\bm X}(\bm \Delta)$.
+When the perturbation is small, the error depends quadratically on the magnitude of the perturbation and inversely proportional to the least singular value of $\bm X$.
+In particular, as $\sigma_r$ approaches $0$, the first-order approximation becomes less accurate.
+On the contrary, for large $\bm \Delta$, the upper bound is linear in the norm of $\bm \Delta$ and independent of $\sigma_r$.
+Compared to the bound in Lemma~\ref{lem:bound0}, we observe that the dependence on $\bm X$ is eliminated.
+Asymptotically as $\norm{\bm \Delta}_F$ approaches $\infty$, the simple bound in the lemma becomes tighter than the bound in (\ref{equ:boundR_2}).